jamesec/jamesec.github.io/o/changing_emotion.md

 As you're describing this, it's something that needs to happen in therapy.
 It's not a untangling that can happen at home, or can people learn to do this themselves?

 **Leslie Greenberg**
 **It's difficult to do yourself** because, firstly, because painful emotions are painful, we usually are trying to protect ourselves against them.
 So, it's not easy to go there on our own.
-The safety of another, the accompaniment of another sort of helps us go there.
+The safety of another, the accompaniment of another sort of helps us go there. **The understanding of the other makes me feel safer.**

-The understanding of the other makes me feel safer.
 But also, if we're on our own, we'll usually meet our own blocks, our own ways of getting away from the emotion.
+We have to be very disciplined to be able to not go and eat that candy, not go and go out shopping, not go to sleep. **Those are all ways that we distract ourselves from our primary painful emotion.**

-We have to be very disciplined to be able to not go and eat that candy, not go and go out shopping, not go to sleep. **Those are all ways that we distract ourselves from our primary painful emotion.** The therapist helps you process your emotions by keeping you focused on what's most painful and what's most poignant.
-So, in therapy, in emotion-focused therapy, we say, we try to **follow the pain** because the pain is a compass and it will point us towards the main concern, the main difficulty.
+The therapist helps you process your emotions by keeping you focused on what's most painful and what's most poignant.
+So, in therapy, in Emotion-Focused Therapy, we say, we try to **follow the pain** because the pain is a compass and it will point us towards the main concern, the main difficulty.

 The main difficulty will be a painful emotion.
 The problem, both in the field and in the world, has been emotion has been treated like a single category.
 But you have to make distinctions between different types of emotion, not only anger, sadness, fear, and shame, but different categories of emotion.